nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 To exit `less`, press "Q".

-If you want to test that `virtualenv` is properly working, run:
+To check if `virtualenv` is properly working, you can create a virtual environment to test it by running:

 	mkvirtualenv my_virtual_env_name

 After making a few python executables, this should create a new virtual environment for you.
 If you're in a virtual environment, you should see `(my_virtual_env_name)` inserted before each line in the terminal.
 Then, to exit out of the virtual environment, run:

 	deactivate

+This will deactivate but not delete the test virtual environment.
+To delete the virtual environment, use `rmvirtualenv my_virtual_env_name`.

 ### A note about virtual environments